Zucchini Pizza Crust

 This post may contain affiliate links.
 Please read our disclosure policy.

 In our house, Sunday night is homemade pizza night!
 All the kids gather in the kitchen and we make dinner together.
-It’s a really fun tradition, and my husband has learned how to make homemade pizza himself so it even gives me a night off from cooking every now and then!
-Which is 100% awesome!
+It’s a really fun tradition, and my husband has mastered how to make homemade pizza himself, so it even gives me a night off from cooking every now and then!

 Since we eat pizza every week, I wanted to try to find a way to sneak a little nutrition into our family’s time in the kitchen, so I created this zucchini pizza crust recipe!
-I use my Vitamix blender to add zucchini to the pizza dough in a way that makes it completely undetectable to my kids (and husband LOL)!
+I use my Vitamix blender to add zucchini to the pizza dough in a way that makes it completely undetectable.

 I’ve tried getting on board with making pizza crusts out of only vegetables (mainly cauliflower), but I just can’t.
 I don’t like it, my family definitely doesn’t like it, and it isn’t as satisfying as a real pizza crust.
 So this zucchini pizza crust is the best of both worlds, a fluffy delicious homemade pizza dough that tastes amazing, is easy to make and contains added nutrition because of the of zucchini!
 Win win win!